 August 15 is Indian Independence Day.
-We imagined that it would be like July 4th at home, but when we tried to find a big celebration to attend, we couldn’t find much.
+We imagined that it would be like July 4th at home, but when we looked for a big celebration to attend, we couldn’t find anything.
 There were lots of events that day, but they were of the nature photography, cycling, kids athletic event, shopping deal sort.
 It seemed more like the kinds of things that we might do on President’s Day at home – less about the reason for the holiday and more about the day off.
 Given the conflicted feelings around the partition that occurred with independence, it makes some kind of sense.
 The only independence-focused event that we read about was the big event where Narendra Modi would speak and much of the article focused on the security measures being taken there.

 We decided that this was the perfect day to rewatch Gandhi.
 Neither of us had seen it since it was originally in the theaters so it felt pretty fresh, and also pretty slow – interesting how movie styles change.
 We started it the night before, so just had half remaining to watch with our morning coffee.
 The movie did a great job of detailing the fight for Indian independence and explaining the hardening of the conflicts that tragically continue today.
 The New York Times had a fabulous article telling the stories of these persistent and deep conflicts.